Skip to main content

 Mobile Safari blocks third-party cookies by default.
 Our worker was running on kanban-save-worker.dbochman.workers.dev, but the site lives at dylanbochman.com.
 Different domains.
 Third-party cookie.
 Blocked.

-The fix: move the worker to a subdomain of the main site.
+The fix was moving the worker to a subdomain of the main site.

 api.dylanbochman.com → Cloudflare Worker (Custom Domain)